Health-Informatics-UoN/carrot-docs/public/docs/CoConnectTools/Installing.md

 !!! caution
-    This tool is only stable and can run with python versions `>=3.6` on the latest Unix distributions (macOS, Ubuntu, Centos7) and on Windows.
+    This tool is only stable with python versions `>=3.6` on Unix distributions (macOS, Ubuntu, Centos7) and on Windows.

 !!! tip